marcosgz/esse-async_indexing/README.md

 ## Workers/Jobs

 The gem provides a few jobs to index, update, upsert and delete document or batch of documents with given ids.
-The sidekiq or faktory worker does not need to live in the same application that enqueues the job.
-The worker can be in a separate application that only runs the worker process.
+The sidekiq or faktory job does not need to live in the same application that enqueues the job.
+The job can be in a separate application that only runs the job process.
 This gem has its own DSL to push jobs.

-But for make sure to require the jobs in the worker application by calling `install!`
+But for make sure to require the jobs in the job application by calling `install!`

 ```ruby
 Esse::AsyncIndexing::Jobs.install!(:faktory)